Four Questions: A Policy Analyst’s Perspective on IIJA

 Fiscal Policy Analyst, Liz Farmer, Talks Infrastructure, Disadvantaged Communities, and Public Engagement.

 Liz Farmer is a fiscal policy expert, national journalist and public speaker who has spent more than 15 years writing about the many ways state and local governments collect and spend taxpayer money.
-On April 26, Liz will present in the PublicInput webinar titled Strengthening IIJA Grants through Greater Representation and Inclusion
+In the coming weeks, Liz will present in the PublicInput webinar titled Strengthening IIJA Grants through Greater Representation and Inclusion

 We caught up with Liz to give an inside peek at the upcoming webinar and to get her take on the Infrastructure Investment Jobs Act (IIJA) and how it will help historically disadvantaged groups in our communities.